hphelion/documentation/hz.gettingstarted.md

 **Note** You can create volume images the same way you create instance images, but you cannot create an image with a volume attached.
 You must attach the volume to each instance separately.

 ###Access and Security### {#Accessandsecurity}
-Add security and group rules from Networking Guide:
-Security Groups and Security Group Rules: Security groups and security group rules allow you to specify the type of traffic and direction (inbound/outbound) that is allowed to pass through a port.
+Security groups and security group rules allow you to specify the type of traffic and direction (inbound/outbound) that is allowed to pass through a network port.
 A security group is a container for security group rules.

 When a port is created in HP Cloud Networking it is associated with a security group.
 If a security group is not specified the port is associated with a default security group.
 Security group default rules allow inbound traffic from the same subnet and all outbound traffic.
-You can add rules to this group to modify behavior.
+You can add rules to this group to modify behavior or create additional security groups to contain the rules your need.

-Go back through navigation and refine this.
-May need more help from Steve:
-Click Security Groups
-Add Name
-Edit Rule
-Add rule
+Click "Access & Security" in the left-hand bar under "Project" and "Manage Compute."

 ###Organize and manage HP Cloud Access## {#Identity}